 There are several combinations of multi-day walks available in the Park using the several public huts around the mountain.
 The main combinations are known as the "Tongariro Northern Circuit" and "Round Ruapehu".
 Both are challenging trips and should be undertaken with care.

-Waterproof raincoat and over-trousers, warm woollen, pile or polypropylene clothing, strong tramping boots or shoes, food and drink, sun cream and sunglasses, sunhat and a warm hat, and a first aid kit should always be carried.
+Waterproof raincoat and over-trousers, warm woolen, pile or polypropylene clothing, strong tramping boots or shoes, food and drink, sun screen and sunglasses, sunhat and a warm hat, and a first aid kit should always be carried.